Best Golf Stand Bags 2023

 How we test the best golf stand bags

-When it comes to our process of testing golf stand bags (opens in new tab), we take it very seriously.
-Whether we are sent a product or buy it ourselves, we put each bag to the test out on the golf course to ensure we can provide thorough and reliable advice.
-Most importantly though, manufacturers cannot pay for a good review because we tell it how we see it.
+As with all of our equipment testing, we take our process of testing golf stand bags very seriously.
+Regardless of whether we are sent a product by a manufacturer or if we buy it ourselves, each bag is put to the test out on the golf course in different conditions to ensure we can provide thorough and reliable advice.
+Rest assured that manufacturers cannot pay for a good review from us because all of our reviewers tell it how they see it.
 Every member of the Golf Monthly team is an avid golfer and as such, knows what does and doesn't make for a good stand bag.

 As far as our methodology goes, if we say we have reviewed a product, that means we have done so properly.
-We also endeavor to use all the features on the golf bag.
+We also strive to test out all of the features on the golf bag.
 That means, for example, if the valuables pocket claims to be waterproof, we will pour water on it to find out.

 Specifically to stand bags, we put the stand itself to the test on different lies, angles and ground conditions because there is nothing more annoying than a stand bag with a poor stand.
 This comprehensive testing style is not just exclusive to golf bags either, we test using the same ethos and methodology across all gear categories.